Goffs Historical Schoolhouse

 Goffs prospered until late 1931 when U. S. Highway 66 was realigned, missing Goffs by six miles.
 A shortcut was developed through the Piute Mountains to the south - the grade had been too steep for the railroad, so the railroad had opted for the longer route back in 1883.
 But automobiles could climb the steeper grade and save eight miles.
 On December 4, 1931 the new road was opened to traffic and Goffs began "ghosting."

-The beautiful School continued in operation until 1937.
+The beautiful school continued in operation until 1937.
 By then the Goffs School District had been absorbed into the Needles Unified School District.
 A school site along the active route of U. S. Highway 66 was favored.
-A new school was built in Essex - the last classes were held in the Goffs School in the Spring of 1937.
+A new school was built in Essex and the last classes were held in the Goffs School in the spring of 1937.
 The Goffs School property passed into private hands and over the next ten years Goffs nearly faded from the map.

 U. S. Army troops were stationed at Goffs during World War II - more than 10,000 at some times.
 There were no businesses left, not even a service station or cafe.
 The Schoolhouse itself was pressed into service as a cafe for some of the soldiers.

 After World War II, Goffs was forlorn and abandoned.
 The fields around Goffs had been stripped of their vegetation.
 Strong desert winds drifting the exposed dirt and sand created land patterns that had not existed before.
 Wildlife had been decimated by the presence of this large number of people who were strangers to the desert.
 Most of the old buildings that existed at the beginning of World War II were consumed as firewood by the soldiers attempting to keep warm against the cold winds that blow out of the northeast in the winter.